Is it possible to turn your nerves into swagger in just two minutes?

 So how can this help you?
 Well, first step is to try it.
 Next time you have an interview, or a daunting situation, try striking an unashamed powerful pose (in a quiet space where you cannot be seen) and holding it for a couple of minutes.
 You will likely find that you feel different, a shift has occurred.
 By striking this pose you have sent signals to your nervous system that you are confident and relaxed, which in turns shifts your hormones accordingly, and starts to make you FEEL different.
 Its like when you fake smile and it sends endorphins into your brain.
 This is what at London Speech Workshop we call working from the outside in.

-Watch the TED talk here to find out how we can use our bodies to feel better, more confident, and ace that interview.
-A pretty good 2 minute life-hack.
+Watch the TED Talk here to find out how we can use our bodies to feel better, more confident, and ace that interview.
+A pretty good two-minute life hack.